exactlylabs/radar/speedtest_mobile/documentation/network_connection_info.md

         "connectionInfo": Map<String, Any?>,
     }
     ```
-    As I said before, the information returned may vary depending on whether the connection is WiFi or Cellular.
+    As mentioned before, the information returned may vary depending on whether the connection is WiFi or Cellular.
 The **connectionInfo** field will contain the information of the connection, which may vary depending on the connection type.<br>
     If the connection is `WiFi` the Map will contain the following fields:
     ```kotlin
     {